gabrielweyer/azure-functions-telemetry/README.md

     .AddCustomApplicationInsights(appInsightsOptions)
     .AddCustomConsoleLogging();
 ```

-:memo: Having to specify the name of the Functions is not great and something that will hopefully be improved later on.

 I also support Function Apps containing both HTTP and Service Bus bindings.
 You can mix and match the snippets above.